motopress/mp-timetable/readme.txt

 == Changelog ==

 = 2.1.7 =
+* Bug fix: fixed the issue when events were not filtered by the selected category in a widget.
+* Bug fix: fixed the issue when event was not visible in the timetable if it ends the next day.
-* Minor bugfixes and improvements
+* Minor bugfixes and improvements.

 = 2.1.6 =
-* New dashboard icons
+* New dashboard icons.

 = 2.1.5 =
-* Bug fix: fixed the issue when table is not visible if events filter is set to 'none'
+* Bug fix: fixed the issue when table is not visible if events filter is set to 'none'.

 = 2.1.4 =
-* Bug fix: fixed internal issue
+* Bug fix: fixed internal issue.

 = 2.1.3 =
 * Added the ability to merge cells with common events.